hardentools/hardentools/README.md

 # Hardentools

-Hardentools is a collection of simple utilities designed to disable a number of "features" exposed operating systems (Microsoft Windows, for now), and primary consumer applications.
+Hardentools is a collection of simple utilities designed to disable a number of "features" exposed by operating systems (Microsoft Windows, for now), and primary consumer applications.
 These features, commonly thought for Enterprise customers, are generally useless to regular users and rather pose as dangers as they are very commonly abused by attackers to execute malicious code on a victim's computer.
 For the moment this remains an experimental attempt, nothing more, nothing less.

 **WARNING: This is just an experiment, it is not meant for public distribution yet.
 Also, this tool disables a number of features, including of Microsoft Office, Adobe Reader, and Windows, that might cause malfunctions to certain applications.
 Use this at your own risk.**